propersloth/resume/index.md

 # Summary

-Extensive career spanning a wide array of hardware and software systems over multiple technology cycles, from mainframes to cloud-based computing.
-Diverse experience in many business environments in both the public and private sectors, ranging from small, lean startups to the largest global Fortune 50 corporations.
-Proven track record of success in high-stakes production environments under rapidly changing technology and business directives.
-Experienced in agile development methods, iteratively adapting to changing requirements and priorities.
-Hands-on experience with virtually all roles required in an enterprise IT organization, including system administration, quality assurance, software development, development operations, and solutions architecture.
+* Extensive career spanning a wide array of hardware and software systems over multiple technology cycles, from mainframes to cloud-based computing.
+* Diverse professional experience in both the public and private sectors, ranging from small startups to the largest global Fortune 50 corporations.
+* Proven track record of success in high-stakes environments with rapidly changing requirements under challenging real-world constraints on target.
+* Holistic operational perspective derived from having succeeded in most essential roles in an enterprise IT organization, including: system administration, quality assurance, software development, development operations, and solutions architecture.

 Work Ethic
 Loves hard problems